Drowned migrant father and daughter mourned at El Salvador cemetery

 Óscar Alberto Martínez Ramírez and his daughter Valeria died while trying to cross the Rio Grande on June 23, their deaths captured by a horrific and haunting image that sparked outrage.

-Rosa Ramírez, Martínez’s mother, told Telemundo last week Ramírez said her son and Valeria’s mother, Tania Vanessa Avalos, left for the U.S. in search of a better life for their daughter after struggling financially in El Salvador.
+Rosa Ramírez, Martínez’s mother, told Telemundo last week that her son and Valeria’s mother, Tania Vanessa Avalos, left for the United States in search of a better life for their daughter after struggling financially in El Salvador.

 “You do not wish this on anyone, that for going in search of the American dream you would lose your life,” she said.